 Teen Court is a legally binding alternative system of justice that offers young offenders an opportunity to make restitution for their offenses through community service, educational classes, and jury service.
-This allows eligible teens to take responsibility for their actions.
-Teen Court allows both offenders and teen volunteers to better understand our system of justice.
-Teen Court is held two times per month.
-Teen Court is usually held at the Curry County Courthouse; however, there are occasions it is held elsewhere, in which case an announcement is made prior to meeting.
+The process enables eligible teens to take responsibility for their actions.
+Teen Court allows both offenders and teen volunteers to understand our system of justice better.
+Teen Court is typically in session on Thursdays at the Dan Buzzard Law Library.

-There are two avenues for teenagers to become involved with the Teen Court program:
+There are two avenues for teenagers to become involved with the Teen Court program.
+As a defendant and as a volunteer.

-- Fourteen through seventeen-year-olds and others still enrolled in high school will have their cases heard before a jury of their peers.
-A verdict will be rendered that includes community service hours, classes, workshops, and at least one jury term.
+As a defendant, twelve through seventeen-year-olds and others still enrolled in high school will have their cases heard before a jury of their peers for sentencing.
+A verdict will be rendered that includes community service hours, classes, workshops, fees, and at least one jury term.

-- In Teen Court, most non-traffic offenses are presented to a jury of teens.
-Teen defense attorneys and prosecutors ask questions of the defendant, argue the case before the jury, and then the jury returns a verdict.
-In certain scenarios, a Grand Jury may be used if needed.
-The Grand Jury functions with direct interaction between the jurors and the defendant.
+In Teen Court, teen defense and prosecution attorneys present their cases to a jury of teens.
+The attorneys call witnesses, ask questions of the defendant, and argue the case before the jury.
+The jurists then deliberate the facts of the arguments and return a verdict.
+In some situations, a Grand Jury actively participates directly between the jurors and the defendant.

-- Defendants are allowed ninety days to complete their sentences and jury term(s).
-The completion of the Teen court sentence results in automatic dismissal of the case, so it is not a conviction on the teen’s record.
-However, all testing and workshop fees must be paid before a dismissal will take place.
+Defendants are allowed ninety days to complete their sentences and jury term(s).
+The completion of the Teen Court sentence, including payment of fees, results in automatic dismissal of the case, so it is not a conviction on the teen’s record.

 Volunteering: How Do I Volunteer To Help With Teen Court?